Planting native trees

 Or, why not get your own group together and propose a suitable location on public land, roadside or a community facility.

 If you are keen to plant trees on your property – that’s great!
-Indigo Shire won’t be providing trees to individuals for planting at this stage, but we do offer advice on suitable species, check out the planting lists on our website , and free mulch is available for you to collect at the Beechworth and Rutherglen waste transfer stations.
+Indigo Shire won’t be providing trees to individuals for planting at this stage, but we do offer advice on suitable species, check out the planting lists at the top of this page, and free mulch is available for you to collect at the Beechworth and Rutherglen waste transfer stations.

 Removal of native vegetation